elechouse/VoiceRecognitionV3/README.md

 [Back to index][index]
 [id14]: #reset-output-io-14
 #### Reset Output IO (14)
+Use this command to reset output IO.
+This command can be used in output IO set/clear mode to generate a user-defined pulse.
 **Format:**
 | AA| 03 | 14 | FF | 0A |  (reset all output io)
 | AA| 03+n | 14 | IO0 | ... | IOn | 0A |  (reset output ios)